 Published on 2022-04-08.
 Modified on 2022-04-08.

-If you're looking for answers related to Linux or BSD (or anything for that matter), Reddit is most likely not the right place to search for them.
+If you're looking for answers related to Linux or BSD (or anything for that matter), Reddit is often not the right place to search for them.

-This is not unique to Reddit, but it generally relates to most social places on the Internet, especially those with point based voting.
-By the very nature by which these places work, they not only attract, but often nurture the most hollow and miserable people.
+This is not unique to Reddit, but it generally relates to many social places on the Internet, specifically those with point based voting.
+By the very nature by which these point based places work, they not only attract, but often nurture the most hollow and miserable people.
 Reddit and other places like it are often toxic and superfluous.

-Occasionally you will find something useful by someone who stands out from the crowd, but in most cases, it's a complete waste of time.
-People mainly spend their time with empty, personal, emotional, and myth based discussions and statements.
+Exceptions do exist and occasionally you will good channels and helpful information, but in many cases, it's a complete waste of time.
+So many people spend their time with empty, personal, emotional, and myth based discussions and statements.